Thomas Moran Biography

 Biography

-In 1856, Tom and his brother Edward rented a studio in Philadelphia to study and apply their craft full time.
-Deeply influenced by J.M.W.
-Turner, whose work he had studied on two trips to England, Moran was determined to capture the way things look, including the effects of atmosphere and light on color and form.
-Moran also stands at the beginning of the conservationist movement in the American West.
-His first painting of Yellowstone, for instance, was instrumental in the creation there of the first U.S. national park.
-The West dominated most of his work, and the subject to which he returned most frequently was the Grand Canyon.
+In 1856, Thomas and his brother Edward rented a studio in Philadelphia to study and apply their craft full time.
+Deeply influenced by the painter J.M.W.
+Turner whose work he had studied on two trips to England, Thomas Moran was determined to capture the way things look, including the effects of atmosphere and light on color and form.
+He also stood at the beginning of the conservationist movement in the American West.
+His first painting of Yellowstone was instrumental in the creation of the first U.S. National Park, Yellowstone National Park.
+Even though he was a member of the Hudson River School in New York, the West dominated most of his work and the subject which he returned most frequently was the Grand Canyon.